What are the evolutionary causes of finding beauty in people, food, or snow? ❄️

 Let’s start with reproduction.

 What makes a person attractive?
-What makes a person beautiful?1
+What makes a person beautiful?

 Good skin.
 Good teeth.
 Nice hair.
 Muscles.
 Symmetry.
-We want people to lack of signs of disease, to lack malformations, to display the ability to self-care.
+We want people to lack any signs of disease, to have no malformations, to display the ability to self-care.
 We tend to like youth, too, since it correlates to fertility.
 Add to that a thousand cultural cues, depending on the standards of beauty in your society.

 (it helps, also, to be the perfect marble image of an athlete, sculpted by a skilled artisan)